-For Marie-Laure Denis, President of the National Commission for Information Technology and Freedoms (CNIL), "Since its creation, the CNIL has been particularly pleased to participate in the work of the "Values and Policies of Personal Information" Chair, a collaborative approach that embodies the policy of openness and consultation with the research community in line with the partnership agreement signed with the Institut Mines-Télécom in November 2012."
+For Marie-Laure Denis, President of the French Data Protection authority (CNIL), «The CNIL has been particularly pleased to participate in the work of the "Values and Policies of Personal Information" Chair, a collaborative approach that embodies the policy of openness and consultation with the research community in line with the partnership agreement signed with the Institut Mines-Télécom.

-Against this backdrop the regulator cannot work alone.
-It is particularly valuable to rely on support from professionals in order to understand the current situation and be able to look ahead.
+Int this context, the regulator cannot work alone.
+It is particularly valuable to rely on support from professionals and academic researchers in order to understand the future developments, the impact on the social contract and to look ahead.

 This Personal Data Values and Policies Chair represents the opportunity to pool our respective expertise in order to delve deeper into the issue of personal data.

 Therefore, I am very pleased that the CNIL is participating as a qualified partner. »